molecule/molecule.github.io/cv.md

         right: <br><br>
     -
         left: research interests
-        right: <p class="cv-standard">Molly is particularly interested in exploring how the performing arts and technology can combine in new and interesting ways.</p>
+        right: <p class="cv-standard">Molly Jane Nicholas is particularly interested in how technology can enhance, augment, and support remote shared experiences through <i>copresence</i> and <i>shared attention</i>.
+In particular she thinks about how the ‘liveness’ of an experience affects those participating, and what aspects of ‘liveness’ are best mediated by technology.</p>
     -
         left:
         right: <br>